 Be aware that at the time you apply for a student resident permit, you will be asked to show proof that you can support yourself while living in Finland.
 Currently, non-EU/EEA international students must show that have access to 6720€ per year or 560€ per month to minimally cover living expenses.
 In U.S. dollars this equates to about $615 per month or $7400 annually.

 Why Study in Finland?

-Besides the fact that Finland pays for most, if not all of tuition fees, the uniqueness of the Finnish culture, the closeness to several other fascinating countries and the country's emphasis on constantly improving the quality of its higher education system makes Finland one of the best places to earn a degree in the world.
+Finland has one of the highest performing education systems in the world, and the country's higher education institutions are uniquely focused on preparing students for the future.
+In addition, Finland's vibrant culture, the closeness to several other fascinating countries and the country's emphasis on constantly improving the quality of its higher education system makes Finland one of the best places to earn a degree in the world.